-The Hearing Panel or designee(s) will transmit notices of attendance to any University employee (including administrator, faculty, or staff) or student whose attendance is required at the hearing as a witness.
-The notice will advise the subject of their duty to appear for the hearing at the specified date and time and advise the subject to contact the Hearing Panel or designee immediately if there is a material and unavoidable conflict.
+The Hearing Officer or designee will transmit notices of attendance to any University employee (including administrator, faculty, or staff) or student whose attendance is required at the hearing as a witness.
+The notice will advise the subject of their duty to appear for the hearing at the specified date and time and advise the subject to contact the Hearing Officer immediately if there is a material and unavoidable conflict.

-The subject of an attendance notice should notify any manager, faculty member, coach, or supervisor if attendance at the hearing conflicts with job duties, classes, or other obligations.
-All such managers, faculty members, coaches, and other supervisors are required to excuse the subject of the obligation or provide some other accommodation, so that the subject may attend the hearing as specified in the notice.
+The subject of an attendance notice should notify any manager, faculty member, coach, or other supervisor, as necessary, if attendance at the hearing will conflict with job duties, classes, or other obligations.
+All such managers, faculty members, coaches, and other supervisors are required to excuse the subject of the obligation, or provide some other accommodation, so that the subject may attend the hearing as specified in the notice.